Highlights:

 • By using space as a platform for large-scale stem cell biomanufacturing, Cedars-Sinai aims to advance regenerative medicine, potentially transforming treatments for age-related health conditions.

 Stem cells appear to be essential for advancing medical research, especially in the treatment of age-related diseases and tissue regeneration.
-With their unique ability to differentiate into different cell types, they hold promise for addressing conditions such as neurodegenerative disorders, heart disease, and other types of tissue damage.
+With their unique ability to transform into different cell types, they hold promise for addressing conditions such as neurodegenerative disorders, heart disease, and other types of tissue damage.
 However, harvesting and growing stem cells in large quantities has proven to be a significant challenge.
 Researchers typically rely on controlled environments to cultivate these cells, but replicating the ideal conditions needed for their growth on a large scale remains difficult, compounded by strict regulatory requirements that ensure safety and ethical practices.

 One exciting development in overcoming these challenges is growing stem cells in outer space.
 Cedars-Sinai Hospital, in collaboration with other researchers, is sending stem cells to the International Space Station (ISS) to take advantage of the microgravity environment.
 Microgravity allows stem cells to expand more efficiently and in larger quantities than is possible on Earth.
 By growing stem cells in space, scientists hope to unlock new possibilities for scaling production, potentially transforming how we harness these cells for age-related therapies and tissue regeneration.